 - Other allowable property expenses.

-The gross daily retail sales digital record must include:
+The digital record for gross daily retail sales must include:

 - The full value of all credit or other non-cash retail sales received by the relevant person or on the relevant person’s behalf.
 This includes the full value of credit sales, the cash value of payment in kind for retail sales, the face value of gift, book and record vouchers received and any other payments for retail sales, including those sales completed via third-party online sales platforms.